 - For asset smoothing periods that exceed five years, a corridor (not to exceed 20 percent) should be used; and amortization periods should be shorter.

 Other policy statements.
-A funding policy can also give a government an opportunity to make statements identifying the conditions under which future benefit enhancements or reductions would be evaluated.
+As supported in the surplus management discussion above, a funding policy can also give a government an opportunity to support policies identifying the conditions under which future benefit enhancements or reductions would be evaluated.
 For example, a funding policy could state that future benefit enhancements would only be considered if the cost of those enhancements do not cause the plan’s funded ratio to go below 100%, or in the alternative, cause the ADC to rise above a certain level.